Ji-Hwan Bae Player Props: Pirates vs. Athletics

-The Pittsburgh Pirates, including Ji-Hwan Bae (.382 on-base percentage in past 10 games, 53 points above season-long percentage), battle starting pitcher James Kaprielian and the Oakland Athletics at PNC Park, Tuesday at 7:05 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.382 on-base percentage in past 10 games, 53 points above season-long percentage), take on starting pitcher Hogan Harris and the Oakland Athletics at PNC Park, Wednesday at 12:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Athletics.
+He had a one-hit performance in his previous game (1-for-3) against the Athletics.

 Ji-Hwan Bae Game Info & Props vs. the Athletics